 - 6. Weigh the 28" sample boards.
 An accuracy of .025 pounds or 1 gram is recommended.
 Record these values. - 7.
 Put the 28" sample boards in the lumber stacks in places where they can be reached and will dry at the same rate as the lumber.
 Do not place the sample boards where they will receive more air flow than the rest of the lumber. - 8.
 Take the "green weight" by weighing all the 1" sections, to 0.1 gram accuracy is suggested.
 Record these values. - 9.
-Oven dry the 1" sections using one of the two methods below. - Microwave: with carousel tray: Put sections on a paper towel on the tray.
+Oven dry the 1" sections using one of the two methods below. - Microwave with carousel tray: Put sections on a paper towel on the tray.
 Use low power (to avoid smoking) for 20 minutes.
-Weigh the section, and put back in the oven for 1 minute.
+Weigh the section, and put back in the microwave for 1 minute.
 If the section has not lost any weight, it is oven dry.
 If still losing water, continue drying in 5 minute increments until a constant weight is achieved. - Oven: Place the 1" section in an oven at 215°F (101°C) until the section stops losing weight, usually takes 24 hours.
 Check hourly until the section weighs the same in separate weighings. - 10.
 Calculate the moisture content of each 1" section separately using the following formula:

-$$MC = \left(\frac{\text{Wet Weight}}{\text{Oven Dry Weight}} - 1\right) X 100$$
+$$MC = \left(\frac{\text{Wet Weight}}{\text{Oven Dry Weight}} -1 \right) X 100$$

-- 11. Average the moisture content of the two 1"sections from each 28" sample board to calculate the estimated moisture content of the sample board when it was cut. - 12.
+- Average the moisture content of the two 1" sections from each 28" sample board to calculate the estimated moisture content of the sample board when it was cut. - 12.
 Calculate the oven dry weight of the 28" sample board is using the following formula and the average moisture content (MC) from the previous step:

-OD weight = $$\left(\frac{\text{Wet Weight}}{100 + \text{MMC}}\right) X 100$$
+OD weight = $\left(\frac{\text{Wet Weight}}{100 + \% \text{MC}} \right) X 100$

-- 13. Write the calculated OD weight on the sample board so that it is readily available. - 14.
+- 1. Write the calculated OD weight on the sample board so that it is readily available. - 2.
 At about the same time each day, weigh the sample boards and calculate the current moisture content with this formula:

-Current %MC=

-$$\left(\begin{array}{c} \frac{\text{Current Weight}}{\text{Calculated Oven}} \\ \text{Dry Weight} \end{array}\right)$$

--1)X 100
+$$Current \%MC = \begin{pmatrix} Current Weight \\ Calculated Oven \\ Dry Weight \end{pmatrix} - 1 X 100$$

-- 15. Place the 28" sample board back in the same place in the kiln it came from. - 16.
+- 3. Place the 28" sample board back in the same place in the kiln it came from. - 4.
 Calculate the daily drying rate for each section.
 Keep all the figures written down as a record of the load.
-Make any adjustments to the schedule based on the fastest drying sample. - 17.
+Make any adjustments to the schedule based on the fastest drying sample. - 5.
 Once the moisture content of the kiln is below 20%, it is often a good idea to cut new 1" sections from the center of the sample boards (1 section per board).